Mookel/DL-Stuff/README.md

   > 1 ： BYOC, BYOC can offload the ops to your new device which your new device support.
 BYOC is simple and graceful, But we can’t use AutoTVM in BYOC.
 I think AutoTVM is the very import feature of TVM.
   >
   > 2 : Tensorize, By using TVM’s schedule primitive Tensorize, we can replace a unit of computation with the corresponding intrinsic, such as GEMM instruction.
-We can use AutoTVM in this way, but we may need to use tensorize to modify very ops’s schedule.
+We can use AutoTVM in this way, but we may need to use tensorize to modify every ops’s schedule.
   >
   > 3 : like cuDNN, we can use tvm to call new device like use cuDNN to call GPU. this way is not better than BYOC
   >